chlorm-forks/Emby.Wiki/Home.md

 ## Community

-In addition to what's displayed here, the [community knowledge base](http://emby.media/community/index.php?/forum/23-knowledge-base/) is another great place for useful information.
+In addition to what's displayed here, the [community forums](https://emby.media/community/) is another great place for useful information.

 ## Emby Apps